JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Adds support for PlanBuild scaling.
 	- Adds a new setting `chat_output` to control is the output show on the chat window (default `false`).
 	- Removes the setting `max_undo_steps` as obsolete (usually Server Devcommands is installed).

-- v1.14
-	- Adds support for PlanBuild snappoints.
-	- Adds support for placing blueprints even when some objects are missing.
-	- Adds a new command `hammer_grid` to restrict the possible placement coordinates.
-	- Improves error handling.
-	- Fixes the snapping disconnecting with the precise placement (non-freeze).

 Thanks for Azumatt for creating the mod icon!